inkVerb/VIP/201-shell/Lesson-06.md

 - `curl http://web-address > save-as-filename` is how `curl` saves the downloaded file
 - `git` is GitHub's app that syncs and downloads a GitHub repo (files) on your local computer with the GitHub repo (on the GitHub website)
 - `git clone GitHub-REPOSITORY-address` is how `git` "downloads" a GitHub repo
-- When downloading a .zip file from GitHub, the contents will have a strange name
+- When downloading a .zip file or .tar file (tarball) from GitHub, the contents will have a strange name
 - Using `git clone` is the simplest way to download a GitHub repo

 ___